 Most professionals have dealt with it at some point in their careers: that slow-creeping feeling of dread about the week ahead and a kind of mourning for the weekend that is nearly over.
 Psychologists call it a situational depression, a short-term form of depression.
-I think of it as the Sunday night blues, and it’s more common than you might guess.
+It's also known as the Sunday night blues, and it’s more common than you might guess.

 If you’re working just in anticipation of the weekend, it can be understandable to be a little bummed come Sunday night.
 But you can turn that feeling around by re-envisioning your weekend and reframing your issues.

-So, where am I going with my advice?
-Is this just another positive-thinking blog post?
-No, I’m afraid it’s not that easy.
-Just thinking happy, Pollyanna thoughts won’t do the trick.
+Of course, just thinking happy, Pollyanna thoughts won’t do the trick.
 Here are seven real-world steps you can take to beat the Sunday night blues and prepare yourself for the week ahead.

 Prepare for Monday on Friday